Tiny Learning-Based MPC for Multirotors: Solver-Aware Learning for Efficient Embedded Predictive Control

-If the state constraints $\mathbf{z}_{k} \in \mathcal{Z}$ in (\ref{eq_opc}) are convex, then a popular approach to solving the OCP is to use the alternating direction method of multipliers (ADMM).
-ADMM can be used to solve general convex problems of the following form \cite{boyd2011distributed}:
+When state constraints are reintroduced, the OCP no longer admits a closed-form solution, motivating the use of numerical optimization methods.
+If the state constraints $\mathbf{z}_{k} \in \mathcal{Z}$ in (\ref{eq_ocp}) are convex, then a popular approach to solving the OCP is to use ADMM.
+ADMM can be used to solve general convex problems of the following form \citep{boyd_distributed_2010}: